 The 12-week program includes cardiovascular conditioning, strength training, and balance and flexibility exercises and is facilitated by certified instructors.

 LIVESTRONG at the YMCA is available at no cost to participants and is open to any adult, aged 18 or older, who is living with or beyond cancer treatment.
-Registration is required.
+We offer LIVESTRONG programming in the Spring and Fall.

 Parkinson’s Cycle